geerlingguy/ansible-role-jenkins/README.md

 Jenkins plugins to be installed automatically during provisioning.

+    jenkins_plugin_with_dependencies: yes

+Jenkins plugins to be installed with their dependencies.

     jenkins_plugins_state: present

 Use `latest` to ensure all plugins are running the most up-to-date version.